 The use of the CronTab functionality has all of the same limitations of deferral times, because the mechanism is based upon deferral times.

-It is impossible to schedule vanilla and standard universe jobs at intervals that are smaller than the interval at which HTCondor evaluates jobs.
+It is impossible to schedule vanilla universe jobs at intervals that are smaller than the interval at which HTCondor evaluates jobs.
 This interval is determined by the configuration variable